-One of the greatest sources of variation on levels of SARS-CoV-2 in wastewater is from the sewage infrastructure, primarily through dilution and population sizes contributing to that waste.
-As outlined, the Welsh programme uses a robust methodology to account for dilution and population size, whilst also overcoming the challenges imposed by sewage infrastructure, mainly capped flow measurements through the release of wastewater into the environment by CSOs and hydraulic relief valves.
+One of the greatest sources of variation on levels of SARS-CoV-2 in wastewater is from the sewage infrastructure, primarily through dilution and population sizes.
+The Welsh programme uses a robust methodology to account for dilution and population size, whilst also overcoming the challenges imposed by sewage infrastructure (mainly capped flow measurements through CSOs).
 Yet, despite this, the Welsh programme only have access to static population estimates, when in some cases, large proportions of the population are not static, due to phenomenon such as commuting and tourism, which will lead to unaccounted variation in levels of SARS-CoV-2 in wastewater.
 In São Paulo, even getting static population estimates for a wastewater catchment can pose a challenge.
 The Demographic Census is the best database, and the information is collected by households, but it is held every 10 years and the last one, in 2020, has not yet been finalised.
 The SNIS is a national database on Water and Sewage services, Urban Solid Waste Management and Drainage and Urban Stormwater Management for all Brazilian municipalities, and it too has detailed annual information, but the data is self-reported by the sanitation companies and is not audited or validated.
 It therefore contains inconsistencies introduced by errors in filling out official forms, difficulties verifying data by local teams, or even intentional manipulation of information by service providers.
 For example, population resident in regularized areas, or areas under their responsibility, as defined in the service concession contract, and not the total population of the municipality.
 Therefore, populations that reside in watershed protection areas are intentionally made invisible.
 Indeed, households used by the tourist population or commercial activities, but which maintain the residential register, also pay lower costs and contribute to overestimating the proportion of the population with access to the water network and sewage.

 Further progress also needs to be made on characterising the impacts different inputs have on signals detected at a WWTP, for example, the age of a population, the number of hospitals and population density.
 Similarly, better linking results obtained from wastewater with healthcare interventions could provide a valuable tool in validating results from wastewater programmes, but also validating the impact of different types of intervention (e.g. transport restrictions, targeted vaccination).
-Yet these real-world examples are lacking in both the São Paulo and Welsh programmes.
+Yet these real-world examples are lacking in both the São Paulo state and Welsh programmes.
 One barrier in progressing crossover between wastewater surveillance and public health is that often the areas monitored for wastewater overlap multiple health boards or administrative boundaries, in addition to the difficulties of working with public health stakeholders who can have different aims and objectives.

 On a practical level, working with multiple stakeholders, not only in public health, but also within a wastewater programme (e.g., water utilities, government, laboratories) can also pose its own challenges.
 For example, in Wales, due to the constraints of data sharing between institutions imposed by firewalls, prior to the implementation of a new data system in 2023, two separate databases existed in the North and South Wales laboratories, both of which had different data formats and required frequent manual updates.
 In addition, accessing regional data on the number of clinical COVID-19 infections and SARS-CoV-2 variants from individual patients proved almost impossible to obtain due to ethical and data compliance issues.
 Fundamental databasing and data sharing issues such as these can cost time and impact cross collaboration.